 Charleston Eats: Fine Dining

-Charleston Grill Being that Charleston is a tourist/beach town most restaurant have a casual,”come as you are” atmosphere.
+Charleston Grill Being that Charleston is a tourist/beach town most restaurants have a casual, ”come as you are” atmosphere.
 Their food may be spectacular, but it is by no means a “fine dining” experience.
 Charleston Grill is the exception, and it is top shelf in every way the food, the service, and the wine list.
 This restaurant is in the Belmond Charleston Place Hotel but if you are not staying there do not let that deter you.
 Many an occasion is celebrated in this restaurant by locals and tourists alike.
 Downtown

 Charleston Eats: Southern/Lowcountry